 Laundry facilities are sometimes offered by the hotels.
 You can also use a local laundromat if need be.

 Passports and Visas

 All GEEO trips require that the participant have a valid passport.
 Please see our general FAQ

 for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is your responsibility to double-check the information we provide below by searching here

 Americans do not need to purchase a visa for travel to Ecuador.
 Non-American participants should check with their government to find out if they need a visa.

-They use USD in Ecuador, so there is no need for money exchange.
-Just make sure you bring plenty of cash to the islands – we recommend around $500-$800 – as ATMs can be hard to find, especially on Floreana.
-Small bills are better.
+They use USD in Ecuador, so no need for money exchange.
+Just make sure you bring plenty of cash to the islands – we recommend around $700-$800 – as ATMs can be hard to find, especially on Floreana.
+Small bills are better so bring lots of singles.
 Credit cards are rarely accepted.

 Also, at the end of each trip, if you felt your G Adventures Tour Leader did an outstanding job, tipping is appreciated.
 The amount is entirely a personal preference.
 As a guideline, however, $30-$40 USD per person can be used.

-You trip begins and ends in Quito.
-Please double check our itinerary for the date by which you must arrive in Quito.
+Your trip begins and ends in Quito.
+Please double-check our itinerary for the date by which you must arrive in Quito.
 You can arrive at any time of that day that you choose.
 You can depart any time on the final day of the trip.

 There are two components to provide external power to your device: adapters and transformers.
 The adapter is the plug, adapting the prongs on a standard U.S. two- to three-pronged power cord to match the prongs required by the local outlets.
 The transformer changes the local voltage to that required by your device.